Home

 Anna (Minerd) Lowry

-They had at least three children.
+They were the parents of at least three children.

 Sadly, two of their children died young -- a son, who was buried at Franklin Cemetery in Dunbar, PA, and an infant who died in December 1904 at the family home at Oliver, PA, and was buried at Mt.
 Auburn Cemetery in Dunbar.
 The Uniontown Daily News Standard reported that the elder son's remains would "soon be removed to the family lot in Mt.
 Auburn."